If you want to trade in your car for a van but you’re worried about how much it’ll cost to run, we can help you weigh up your choices.

 There’s some difference in cost between car and van insurance.

-In June 2021, the average annual price paid for fully comprehensive van insurance for social use only through GoCompare was £391 and the average price paid for fully comprehensive car insurance in April 2021 was £458.
+In January 2022, the average annual price paid for fully comprehensive van insurance for social use only through GoCompare was £572 and the average price paid for fully comprehensive car insurance was £525.

-But if you just need cover for a daily commute and carriage of own goods, the average cost is £399, only a few pounds more than a social use only policy.
+But if you just need cover for a daily commute and carriage of own goods, the average cost is £565, a few pounds less than a social use only policy.

 Your insurer calculates your premium based on your personal circumstances, your occupation and the risks associated with it, the crime rate where you live, where the van is parked overnight, plus a host of other factors.